 Global Health and Neurology

 The Department of Neurology has a Division of Global Health that is led by Jaydeep Bhatt, MD.
 The division aims to develop and support training and education for neurology practice in low and middle income countries and to improve awareness of global health issues in neurology.
-In this emerging discipline of Neurology, Dr. Bhatt has significant experience with healthcare delivery in resource limited settings.
-We are pleased that this program has strong collaborations with NYU’s College of Global Public Health and the NYU School of Medicine Department of Population Health.
+In this discipline of Neurology, Dr. Bhatt has significant experience with healthcare delivery in resource limited settings.
+We are pleased that this program has strong collaborations with NYU’s College of Global Public Health.
+NYU School of Medicine Department of Population Health and Dr. Jerome Chin, Adjunct Professor in NYU Department of Neurology and president of The Alliance for Stroke Awareness and Prevention Project (ASAPP).
 Dr. Bhatt’s endeavors complement a larger academic network of domestic and international neurology faculty who are members of the Global Health Section of the American Academy of Neurology.
-Dr. Bhatt and an NYU Neurology Resident, Dr. Alexandra Lloyd-Smith, traveled to Mulago Hospital in Kampala, Uganda in August 2015 to examine the diagnosis and treatment of neurologic disorders in a resource limited setting collaborating with Dr. Jerome Chin, Adjunct Professor in NYU Department of Neurology
+Dr. Bhatt and an NYU Neurology Resident, Dr. Bonnie Wong, traveled to Kiruddu Hospital in Kampala, Uganda in October 2016 to examine the diagnosis and treatment of neurologic disorders in a resource limited setting collaborating with Dr. Chin.

-The next resident elective in Uganda will occur in October 2016, attended by Dr. Bonnie Wong.
+The next resident elective in Uganda will occur in October 2017, attended by Dr. Scott Grossman.

 Perspectives of an NYU Neurology Resident